Ahmadre/FlutterIconPicker/README.md

 To use this package, add `flutter_iconpicker` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

+### Building

+If you build your app it may fail because of this package. #TreeShakeIcons

+To be able to build your app, add to your build command the flag: `--no-tree-shake-icons` and you should be good to go!

 ## API-Reference

 | __Parameter__           | __Type__           | __Default__ | __Short description__                |